korniko98/pivot-atlas/docs/artifacts/domain.md

 ####:octicons-arrow-right-24: Samples that reference or query it

 Threat actors often configure their malware to communicate with one or more C&C servers, and this usually involves listing a domain within the malware's code (in such instances, the domain is said to be "hardcoded" in the malware).
 When executed (on an infected device, honeypot, or in a sandboxed environment), the malware will send a DNS request to resolve the domain, and then communicate with the server hosted on the resolving IP address.
-By running a static analysis of the sample (even through something as simple as using [`strings`](https://learn.microsoft.com/en-us/sysinternals/downloads/strings)), one can reveal any such hardcoded domains it may contain.
+By running a static analysis of a [sample](/artifacts/sample) (even through something as simple as using [`strings`](https://learn.microsoft.com/en-us/sysinternals/downloads/strings)), one can reveal any such hardcoded domains it may contain.

 However, some threat actors may obfuscate hardcoded domains as an anti-analysis technique, in which case one must use dynamic analysis to record the malware's DNS requests, or reverse engineer the sample to overcome the obfuscation.